Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 ML-NMR is an outcome regression approach, with the outcome model of interest being identical to that of parametric G-computation and MIM.
 While the methods share the same assumptions in the two-study scenario, ML-NMR generalizes the regression to handle larger networks.
 Like Bayesian G-computation and MIM, ML-NMR has been developed under a Bayesian framework and estimates the outcome model using MCMC.
 It also makes parametric assumptions to characterize the marginal covariate distributions in $BC$ and reconstructs the joint covariate distribution using a copula.
 The methods average over the $BC$ population in different ways; Bayesian G-computation and MIM simulate individual-level covariates from their approximate joint distribution and ML-NMR uses numerical integration over the approximate joint distribution (quasi-Monte Carlo methods).

-In its original publication,\cite{phillippo2020multilevel} ML-NMR targets a conditional treatment effect at the individual level (avoiding the compatibility issues of conventional STC), because the effect estimate is derived from the treatment coefficient of a covariate-adjusted multivariable regression.
+In its original publication,\cite{phillippo2020multilevel, phillippo2019calibration} ML-NMR targets a conditional treatment effect (avoiding the compatibility issues of conventional STC), because the effect estimate is derived from the treatment coefficient of a covariate-adjusted multivariable regression.
 However, ML-NMR can directly calculate marginalization integrals akin to those required for Bayesian G-computation and MIM (Equations \ref{eqn14} and \ref{eqn15}).
-ML-NMR can be adapted to target a marginal effect using the procedures outlined in subsections \ref{subsec35} and \ref{subsec36} of this article.
+Phillippo et al. have recently demonstrated that ML-NMR can be adapted to target marginal treatment effects.\cite{phillippo2021target} We previously mentioned that pairwise population-adjusted indirect comparisons target marginal estimands that are specific to the $BC$ study.
+These may not be directly relevant for HTA decision-making.
+On the other hand, ML-NMR can potentially estimate marginal effects in any target population, presenting novel and exciting opportunities for evidence synthesis.

 \paragraph{Method assumptions}